Avatar

 component is used to visually represent a user or entity.

 By default, a generic icon is displayed.
-Personalize avatars with a custom icon
+Personalize avatars with custom props like icon

 , initials